Tell Akko

 Biblical

-The Biblical city of Akko (Acre) is located east to the old city, and located on a large Tell (Mound, Heap) east of the old city, on the north bank of the Na'aman (Belus) river.
+The Biblical city of Akko (Acre) is located east to the old city, and located on a large Tel (Mound, Heap) east of the old city, on the north bank of the Na’aman (Belus) river.
+The city originated in the Bronze period, and was part of the region of Asher:

 Today, the site is in ruins.
-The neighborhoods of the modern city of Akko are located to the east and north of the Tell.
-On the western foothills is the city's soccer field.
+The neighborhoods of the modern city of Akko are located to the east and north of the Tel.
+On the western foothills is the city’s soccer field.

 Location:

-An aerial photo of the area of Tell Akko is shown below, indicating the major points of interest.
-Pointing on purple points will automatically scroll to the relevant photo.
+An aerial map of the area of Tel Akko is shown below, indicating the major points of interest.

 This photo shows an aeriel view of the area of Tell Akko.
 Point on the purple spots to skip to a review of that site.